richardvenneman/floatl/README.md

 bower install floatl --save
 ```

+## Using the global Floatl (classic browser environment)

+1. Clone this repository
+2. Install the required dependencies `npm install`
+3. Run `webpack --config webpack.web.config.js`
+4. Copy `lib/js/floatl.js` and include it in your app

 ## Usage

 First make sure the script is loaded.
-If you use a module bundler such as Browserify or Webpack, you can simply require the `floatl` package, otherwise include the script on your webpage.
+If you use a module bundler, you can simply require the `floatl` package, otherwise include the script on your webpage.

 Markup your `label` and `input` (or `textarea`) with the floatl classes and wrap them in an element with the `floatl` class: